-Road Safety Officers use behaviour change techniques and co-operative learning as a basis to engage children and encourage good practice.
-Themes include STOP, LOOK, LISTEN, The Road Safety Code, Safe Places to Cross, Risk Taking, Independent Travel, and New Journeys.
+Safe and Active Schools are assigned a dedicated Road Safety Officer who will deliver age-appropriate road safety education to every year group.
+Recognised behaviour change techniques and co-operative learning are incorporated into to every session to engage children and encourage good practice.
+Themes include STOP, LOOK, LISTEN, the Warwickshire Road Safety Code, Safer Places to Cross, Distractions, Independent Travel, and New Journeys.

-Alongside the educational programme delivered to pupils, schools are asked to recruit a school champion who will lead the school through a reward programme that promotes active travel.
-Schools will be supported to set up a number of active travel activities such as a Walking Bus, Park and Stride or regular Walk to School weeks, working their way through a series of levels to achieve either Bronze, Silver, Gold or Platinum status.
+Alongside the road safety educational programme delivered to pupils, schools are asked to recruit a school champion who will lead the school through a reward programme that promotes active travel.
+Schools will be supported to set up several active travel activities such as a Walking Bus, Park and Stride or regular Walk to School weeks, working their way through a series of levels to achieve either Bronze, Silver, Gold or Platinum status.

-Schools are also encouraged to develop and maintain effective School Travel Plans as part of the SAFE and ACTIVE Schools Programme, working with a dedicated School Travel Plan Officer to write, review and maintain the School Travel Plan.
+Safe and Active schools are also supported and encouraged to develop and maintain effective School Travel Plans, and work with a dedicated School Travel Plan Officer to write, review and maintain the School Travel Plan.

-Secondary school education – Two road safety Mentors (both current Advanced Driving Instructors) visit schools to deliver a series of presentations to Years 7, 9, 10, 11 and 12.
+Two road safety Mentors, both of whom are current Approved Driving Instructors, visit secondary schools throughout Warwickshire to deliver a series of presentations to Years 7, 9, 10, 11 and 12.
 Themes include independent travel, distractions, risk taking, responsible behaviour as a passenger and impulsive decision making.
-Warwickshire Fire and Rescue Service also deliver a session to Year 13’s in Schools and Colleges, speaking about the dangers of drugs and alcohol while driving.
+Warwickshire Fire and Rescue Service also deliver a session to Year 13’s in schools and colleges, speaking about the dangers of drugs and alcohol while driving.

 School Parking Patrols